Application Timeline - 10 Months Before

 At this point you should have already completed your college applications and are preparing to submit them to your chosen institutions.
 Here’s what to do next to ensure you haven’t forgotten anything and to prepare for accepting an admission offer.

 If your previous TOEFL, IELTS, SAT, GRE or GMAT scores were not satisfactory, take the test again.
 These tests should be taken no later than January if you seek admission in August/September (December if you are applying to very competitive institutions), and no later than June if you seek admission the following January.

 Line up all required financing

-Before you can complete your acceptance to a US college or university and receive your F1 visa, you will need to prove to the school and to the consular official that you have the funds necessary for your stay.
+Before you can complete your acceptance to a US college or university and receive your F1 visa, you will need to prove to the school, and to the consular official, that you have the funds necessary for your stay.
 For many students, this is the most challenging part of the process.
 We have resources to help you research and plan, including budgeting, scholarships, loans and other financial aid matters.
 Visit the International Financial Aid section for more information.

-common themes include:
+but common themes include:

-- Your academic and personal background
+- our academic and personal background

 - Your personal abilities and/or academic goals